Countdown to Reno's 150th Birthday

 On May 9, 2018, the City of Reno will partner with the Reno Aces Baseball Club to host “The Biggest Little Birthday” Reno 150 celebration at Greater Nevada Field!
 Reno was officially established on May 9, 1868.

 The event is free and open to the public, but attendees will need tickets to enter the stadium.
-Tickets will be available around April 1, 2018 through our sponsor organizations.
-Sponsor organizations will be listed here by April 1, 2018.
+A full list of sponsor organizations will be available here at that time.

 Schedule of events:

 - 4:00 p.m. - Reno 150 celebration begins outside of Greater Nevada Field.

 - Learn about Reno's history, people and events.

 - Visit booths showcasing historical and cultural organizations.

 - There will be music, dancing and a large display of birthday cupcakes.

 - 5 p.m. - Gates open for Reno Aces game (must have tickets).

 - 6:35 p.m. - Game starts.